-This whole process put together has helped the car buying public to be infinitely more informed before they even drop by a dealership by chance or book a test drive.
+This whole process put together has helped the car buying public to be infinitely more informed before they even go to a Lincoln car dealer or book a test drive.
 But the next step is still as it used to be, you still have to talk to a car dealership person and potentially be tempted to go for that model one step up.
 However, that might not be entirely accurate anymore.
 Also within the automotive sector, there are changes afoot.
 Understanding that the manner in which a potential car buyer would have arrived at the business, traditional car dealerships and used car lots salespeople realize that the picture of the hard sell is off-putting.
 There might be even a shift from sales to a service focus.
 In a way, customers already arrive primed and ready to buy, you just need not scare them away.
 Some dealerships are (internally) dropping the ‘dealership’ moniker and might call themselves a ‘retailer’ more.
 Pretty much in the vein of most electronics stores who attempt to provide advice and service (and hey if you want to buy something too that’s great) to lower the threshold of people coming in.
 And that’s what it’s all about at the end of the day, without people in your store, you won’t sell a thing.

 Some would argue we would have reached a new equilibrium at this point.
 We can only revolutionize the search and selection of the car buying journey, but the sales part will always follow traditional models.
 Some would even argue that there is a possibility of more disruptive innovation at the horizon.
 What if you actually don’t need to own a car?
 And that’s not to say to ride-hail the rest of your life or that we are looking at transportation by pods (but who knows?).
 The idea is that younger generations are not wanting (or in the position to) outright ‘own’ things.